fbpx Skip to Content

 6. Your confidence lies in your possessions, connections, and influence instead of in the Lord.

 7. You expect God to conform to the will of people instead of encouraging people to conform to the will of God.
 What God has spelled out clearly, a lukewarm Christian will allow society to alter and redefine.
-A few examples, the definition of marriage, gender identity, social justice and reformation.
+A few examples include abortion, the definition of marriage, gender identity, social justice and reformation.

 How to Not Be A Lukewarm Christian